 If you want to read some papers about IoT security and Machine Learning:

-We need to step up We have seen that the security challenge is not just about IIoT.
+We have seen that the security challenge is not just about IIoT.
 It’s all about IT and OT environments.
 There is a clear lack of knowledge about complex security and risk mitigiation by the OT staff..
 On the other hands IT specialists are not familiar with OT environments.

 IIoT is made of multiple constantly growing and evolving components.
 Each one can be the next security breach.